MagnusThome/RejsaCAN-ESP32/3dprint/README.md

 <img src=https://user-images.githubusercontent.com/32169384/142175879-03e20653-0231-47e1-94f6-b4317e00aabb.jpg width=35% align=right>

-- "Horisontal" with integrated OBD2 connector.
+- "Horizontal" with integrated OBD2 connector.
 This is especially for some cars where a wider casing will prevent you from plugging it into the cars jack if the jack is slightly recessed.

 - I've also made a version with a slot for a built in SD card reader.
 Good for logging locally in the plug instead of over Bluetooth/Wifi/USB.
 This one is identical in size.
 <br clear=all>